-Build ISDN LAN-to-LAN connection to remote network.
+If you want to connect two networks with ISDN connection, please select ISDN radio button to build ISDN dial-out connection to the server.
 You should set up Link Type and identity like User Name and Password for the authentication of remote server.
 You can further set up Callback (CBCP) function below.
 This feature is useful for i model only.